johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/EnableSha1ForLocalAnchors.md

 # EnableSha1ForLocalAnchors

 ## Allow certificates signed using SHA-1 when issued by local trust anchors (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 91.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 91.

 ## Supported versions